Medium/opensource/README.md

 These are build-time tools packaged as [Node](http://nodejs.org/) modules.

 * [Plovr](https://github.com/Obvious/plovr) &mdash; Integration of
-  the Plovr JavaScript build tool (part of Google Closure).
+  the Plovr JavaScript build tool (a packaging of the Google Closure compiler).
 * [Soynode](https://github.com/Obvious/soynode) &mdash; Integration of
   the Soy template system (part of Google Closure).